Lubbock, Texas: Annual cultural events

 Every year on July 4, Lubbock hosts the 4th on Broadway event, an Independence Day festival.
 The event is free to the public, and is considered the largest free festival in Texas.
 The day's activities usually include a morning parade, a street fair along Broadway Avenue with food stalls and live bands, the Early Settlers' Luncheon, and an evening concert/fireworks program.
 Broadway Festivals Inc., the nonprofit corporation which organizes the event, estimated a 2004 attendance over 175,000 people.
 Additionally, the College Baseball Foundation holds events relating to its National College Baseball Hall of Fame during the 4th on Broadway event.

 The South Plains Fair is also hosted annually, and features a wide variety of entertainment, including live music, theme-park rides, and various food items sold in a carnival-like setting.
 During the fair, many agricultural and livestock contests also take place, bringing many participants from the surrounding cities.

 The National Cowboy Symposium and Celebration, an annual event celebrating the prototypical Old West cowboy, takes place in Lubbock.
 The event, held in September, features art, music, cowboy poetry, stories, and the presentation of scholarly papers on cowboy culture and the history of the American West.
 A chuckwagon cook-off and horse parade also take place during the event.

+Monthly cultural events

+On the first Friday of each month, Lubbock hosts a free art walk in downtown called the First Friday Art Trail.
+The event, which is managed by the Louise Hopkins Underwood Center for the Arts and has been held since 2004, attracts around 20,000 people monthly.
+In July 2024, the Lubbock City Council voted to strip $30,000 in funding for the event after council member David Glasheen discovered the money was being used to promote drag shows and LGBTQ+ workshops, a move which attracted complaints from a small number of Lubbock residents and some members of the Lubbock arts community.